 How do 128-player maps work?

 The increased player count is accommodated by bigger maps that are divided into sectors.
 Within each sector, there's essentially a mini-Battlefield match playing out.
 In the standard Conquest mode, teams can hold a sector by holding all of the points within it.
 It sounds like you could spend all your time hanging out in one map sector, but there's nothing stopping you from calling in a vehicle and heading elsewhere.
-The near-future tech doesn't include mechs—sorry Nat!—but you can get a tank dropped from the sky with maneuvering thrusters.
-And yes, you can drop them on snipers to squash them.
+The near-future tech doesn't include mechs—sorry Nat—but you can get a tank dropped from the sky using the new call-in system.
+(And yes, you can drop them on snipers to squash them.)

 How do specialists work?